ECP-WarpX/WarpX/GOVERNANCE.rst

 The SC can veto decisions of the technical committee (TC) by voting in the SC.
 The TC can overwrite a veto with a 2/3rd majority vote in the TC.
+Decisions are documented in the `weekly developer meeting notes <https://docs.google.com/document/d/1eYD8EYCYDI0H7FhiiEuRUDJZ5pPDr6MUL-IibE-Pk50/edit>`__ and/or on the GitHub repository.

 The SC can change the governance structure, but only in a unanimous vote.